 Located in Nagahama, Nakasu and Tenjin in Fukuoka City, the yatai food stalls line the streets, creating a warm and inviting atmosphere.
 Dine with the locals and savour traditional Japanese street food like yakitori skewers, odun hot pot, gyoza dumplings, tempura and some of the best Tonkotsu ramen.

 Sake lovers thrive in Fukuoka.
 Fukuoka Prefecture boasts around 70 producers of hundreds of brands of Japanese sake.
 Chikugo’s Jojima is an area well known for its sake, with its quality water and fresh produce helping it thrive.

 Fukuoka offers a variety of events year-round, from wine and jazz festivals to events celebrating the seasons and festivals celebrating inherited traditions.
 The prefecture has an extensive and fun-filled events and festival calendar, no matter what time you visit.

 Hakata Gion Yamakasa (Float) Festival

 Kushida Shrine’s biggest festival and launches summer in Fukuoka.
-The ‘calm’ decorative floats designed by local artisans depict the world of Nishikie (color woodblock prints) three-dimensionally, while the ‘active’ floats are carried around by men from seven districts in Fukuoka City, interweaving to create the perfect festive blend.
-The finale, ‘Oiyama’, in particular is the climax of the ‘active’part of the festival, followed by the “calm” portion when Hakata returns to its usual self.
+The ‘calm’ decorative floats designed by local artisans depict the world of Nishikie (colour woodblock prints) three-dimensionally, while the ‘active’ floats are carried around by men from seven districts in Fukuoka City, interweaving to create the perfect festive blend.
+The finale, ‘Oiyama’, in particular, is the climax of the ‘active part of the festival, followed by the “calm” portion when Hakata returns to its usual self.